Empirical Bayes Covariance Decomposition, and a Solution to the Multiple Tuning Problem in Sparse PCA: Practical Issues

 \subsection{Initialization}

-Both the penalized PCA criterion and the EBCD criterion are non-convex optimization problems.
-Consequently solutions may depend on initialization.
-One simple initialization strategy is to use a ``greedy" algorithm, which iteratively adds columns to $\L$ and $\Z$, with each greedy step being initialized by a rank 1 (unpenalized) truncated SVD.
-The initialization is complete after $K$ columns have been added, at which point the criterion can be further optimized by applying EBCD-MM, a process referred to as ``backfitting" in \cite{Wang.Stephens2021}.
-For completeness we give the full procedure in Algorithm \ref{algo}.
+Both the penalized PCA criterion and the EBCD criterion are non-convex, so solutions may depend on initialization.
+We adopt a simple and effective greedy strategy that sequentially adds columns to $\L$ and $\Z$.
+Each step is initialized using a rank-one (unpenalized) truncated SVD of the current residual matrix.
+To enforce that the newly added column $\z_k$ is orthogonal to the existing columns of $\Z_{k-1}$, we use the rotation step of SPC \citep{Witten.Tibshirani.ea2009} (see Table \ref{ebcd_tab:algo}) as our `greedy rotation step':

+After $K$ columns have been added the criterion can be further optimized by applying EBCD-MM, a process referred to as ``backfitting" in \cite{Wang.Stephens2021}.
+For completeness we give the full procedure in Algorithm \ref{ebcd_algo:ebcdmm}.